25 Inspiring Company Core Values Examples for Every Business

 These values influence everything from hiring and onboarding to recognition and decision-making.
 They create consistency across teams and help build a culture where people know what’s expected and why it matters.

 With employee recognition tools like Assembly, you can make your values visible every day by recognizing people who live them, tracking engagement, and keeping your culture strong.
+For teams evaluating different platforms, see our guide to the top employee recognition software of 2026 to find the right fit for reinforcing your values.

 25 Company Core Values Examples